sauveerk/projects/FanoutPattern-SNS-SQS.md

    ![alt text](Images/fanout-sns-sqs/subscriptions.png)

 - Go to SNS console, select insurancetopic.
 We can see our subsriptions listed there.
-Click on carinsurance Add a subscription filter policy for message attribute and click create subscription.
+Click on carinsurance.
+Add a subscription filter policy for message attribute and click create subscription.

 ```
 {